Oct 10, 2021

 Preventing Iliotibial Band Syndrome

-A goal of physical therapy will be to follow this healing up with ways to prevent recurrence of ITBS.
+The best way to prevent ITBS is to maintain strength in the core and lower extremities and maintain flexibility.
+A goal of physical therapy will be to expedite the healing time with ways to prevent recurrence of ITBS.
 This includes strengthening the muscles and teaching proper techniques for your activities to keep the body safe during future movements.
 Physical therapists will usually create a program you can complete at home on an ongoing basis to maintain these improvements long after your treatment.